michelleoco/se_project_todo-app/README.md

 ## Introduction

 **Simple Todo App** is a straightforward application that helps users track tasks and deadlines.
-This project involved refactoring existing JavaScript code into an object-oriented design to improve maintainability and clarity.
+This project demonstrates modern JavaScript development practices using ES6 modules and object-oriented programming principles to create a maintainable and scalable codebase.

 ---

 ## Project Goals

-- Build a user-friendly to-do list interface.
+- Build a user-friendly to-do list interface
-- Refactor legacy JavaScript into clean, modular OOP classes.
+- Implement clean, modular object-oriented JavaScript architecture
-- Enable adding, completing, and deleting tasks with ease.
+- Enable adding, completing, and deleting tasks with ease
-- Ensure reliable input validation for task forms.
+- Provide reliable input validation for task forms
+- Demonstrate modern ES6 module system usage

+---

+## Architecture Overview

+The application follows object-oriented design principles with the following class structure:

+- **Todo**: Manages individual task items and their interactions
+- **FormValidator**: Handles form input validation and error display
+- **Popup**: Base class for modal popup functionality
+- **PopupWithForm**: Extends Popup to handle form-specific popup behavior
+- **Section**: Manages rendering and display of todo items in the DOM
+- **TodoCounter**: Tracks and displays completion statistics

 ---